satyavh/Kingdom/README.md

 </div>
 ```

-The important thing is that the template name must be the same as the array name.
+The important thing is that the sub-template name must be exactly the same as your array name.
-Within the subtemplate you must refer to array values by referring and prefixing to `model`
+Within the subtemplate, if you want to bind to array values, you must prefix those values with `model`

 ## Set and Get
 You can get and set Castle properties like this

 ```
 @set 'myProperty', 'hello'
 @get 'myProperty'